mikkkeldp/low-resource-image-captioning/README.md

  - [ ] Use segmented attention regions from Masked R-CNN as LLARs
  - [ ] Beam Search Faster R-CNN object class proposals reinforcement
  - [ ] Beam Search re-scoring by using language models
+ - [ ] Run GridSearch on beam-width and language model influence parameter
  - [ ] Image caption augmentation
  - [ ] Attention visualization for sample inference
  - [ ] Use EfficientNet-B7 for encoding of low-level attention regions (Faster R-CNN bounding boxes) and extraction of feature maps for high-level attention regions.